ch72/All-Purpose-Listing-App/README.md

 Edit -> Change Color: Allows background color of list entries to be changed Edit -> Hide Score: Hides the entire score column

+Note: I wanted to make the list app directory easy to find, so it will always
+      appear in the same location as the application.
+This means that if the app is moved, it may be disconnected from its files, so make sure list app directory is moved to that same location as well.